 Your child may need other equipment to provide support while in the ICU, or afterward.
 The hospital staff will explain all of the necessary equipment to you.

 Your child will be kept as comfortable as possible with several different medicines to relieve pain and anxiety.
 The staff will also be asking for your input as to how best to soothe and comfort your child.

 After discharge from the ICU, your child will recuperate on another hospital unit for a few days before going home.
 You will learn how to care for your child at home before your child is discharged.
 Your child may need to take medicines for a while at home, and these will be explained to you.
 The staff will give you written instructions regarding medicines, activity limitations, and follow-up appointments before your child is discharged.

 Caring for your child at home following AV canal repair

 Most infants and older children feel comfortable when they go home.
-Pain medications, such as acetaminophen or ibuprofen, may be recommended to keep your child comfortable.
-Your child's physician will discuss pain control before your child is discharged from the hospital.
+Pain medicines, such as acetaminophen or ibuprofen, may be recommended to keep your child comfortable.
+Your child's healthcare provider will discuss pain control before your child is discharged from the hospital.

 After surgery, older children usually have a fair tolerance for activity.
 Your child may become tired easily, and sleep more right after surgery, but, within a few weeks, your child may be fully recovered.